-If you suspect your elderly loved one could be the victim of nursing home abuse or neglect, you may be unsure of how to file a nursing home abuse complaint.
-While a Phoenix nursing home abuse attorney can certainly assist you with this process, you may want to start the process immediately, before you have chosen an attorney.
+If you suspect your elderly loved one could be the victim of nursing home abuse or neglect in Arizona, you may be asking yourself “how do I report a nursing home to the state?”
+While a nursing home abuse attorney can assist you with this process, you may want to start the complaint filing process immediately, before you have chosen an attorney.

 Any of these behaviors may be signs of abuse.
 In some instances, caretakers might refuse visitors entirely or refuse to allow an elderly person to be alone with visitors.

 If you suspect nursing home abuse, it is important to file a complaint quickly and then seek protection for your loved one.

 How to Report a Nursing Home to the State